-The Company categorizes its virtual items as either consumable or durable, and the substantial majority of the Company's games sell only consumable virtual items.
+The Company categorizes its virtual items as either consumable or durable.
+The substantial majority of the Company's games sell only consumable virtual items.
 Consumable virtual items represent items that can be consumed by a specific player action and do not provide the player any continuing benefit following consumption.
-For the sale of consumable virtual items, the Company recognizes revenue as the items are consumed (i.e. over time) which is usually up to one month.
+For the sale of consumable virtual items, the Company recognizes revenue as the items are consumed which is usually over a period of time of up to one month.
 The Company has determined through a review of game play behavior that players generally do not purchase additional virtual currency until their existing virtual currency balances have been substantially consumed.
 This review, performed on a game-by-game basis, includes an analysis of game players' historical play behavior, purchase behavior, and the amount of virtual currency outstanding.
 Based upon this analysis, the Company has estimated the rate at which virtual currency is consumed during game play.
 Accordingly, revenue is recognized using a user-based revenue model using these estimated consumption rates.
 The Company monitors its analysis of customer play behavior on a quarterly basis.

 Durable virtual items represent items that are accessible to the player over an extended period of time.
-The Company sells durable virtual items primarily through games acquired in recent acquisitions.
 The Company recognizes revenue from the sale of durable virtual items ratably over the estimated average life of the paying player, which is estimated on a game-by-game basis and generally ranges from three months up to one year.
 The Company estimates the average life of the paying player based on historical paying player patterns and playing behaviors within each of the specific games that offer durable virtual items.
 The Company monitors its operational data and player patterns and re-assesses its estimates on a quarterly basis.